 - Lower cost: You will pay less for prescription co-insurance.
 In addition, your deductible will be waived for prescriptions filled with a generic medication at these pharmacies. - Convenience: You may request a 90-day supply of non-specialty medications at any Cleveland Clinic Outpatient Pharmacy.

 Note: The prescription must be written for a 90-day supply. - Peace of mind: You will have access to a toll-free hotline number for questions ad pharmacist consultation services during regular business hours. - Healthy Choice Coordinated Care program medication reimbursement: If the EHP Plus member is enrolled in the Healthy Choice Coordinated Care program and is eligible for medication reimbursement, the member must utilize a Cleveland Clinic Outpatient Pharmacy to qualify for medication reimbursement.
 Medications obtained from CVS Caremark Mail Service program or CVS/pharmacy retail stores are not reimbursable as part of the EHP coordinated care program.
 Appropriate documentation must be submitted with the request, which includes both the tax receipt and cash register receipt.
 Please communicate with your EHP Care Coordinator to learn if your medication qualifies for reimbursement.
-Additional information can be found in the Reimbursement Guidelines of the Coordinated Care program on page 32.
+Additional information can be found in the Reimbursement Guidelines of the Coordinated Care program on page 33.
+Members can find a current list of medications eligible for reimbursement on the EHP website.
+Note: these lists are updated periodically.